What Is Vulnerability Scanning?

 4. Remediation

-In the remediation phase, organizations implement solutions to address the vulnerabilities discovered, such as applying patches, reconfiguring settings, or upgrading software.
-Priority is typically given to high-risk vulnerabilities, ensuring that critical issues are resolved first.
-Once fixes are applied, systems may be re-scanned to confirm the vulnerabilities have been mitigated.
+In the remediation phase, you will be able to implement solutions to address the vulnerabilities discovered, such as applying patches, reconfiguring settings, or upgrading software.
+It is important to prioritize high-risk vulnerabilities, to ensure that critical issues are resolved first.
+Once the fixes are applied, you can rescan your systems to confirm the vulnerabilities have been resolved.

 Types of Vulnerability Scans

-Now that we have a foundational understanding of vulnerability scanning, let’s delve deeper into the types of scans available.
-Each type serves a unique role in safeguarding your digital environment against potential threats.
+Now that you have a foundational understanding of vulnerability scanning, let’s delve deeper into the types of scans available from which you can choose.
+Each type serves a unique role in safeguarding your digital environment.
 Recognizing the correct type of scan to apply can ensure the success of your defense strategy.

 Network Vulnerability Scans